YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The convention of the default value for the FILENAME is as follows:

 * YottaDB takes the basename of the database filename as the basename for the journal file with an extension of mjl if the database has a dat extension.
-For example, database name yottadb.dat results in a default name mumps.mjl.
+For example, database name yottadb.dat results in a default name yottadb.mjl.
 If the database filename does not have a dat extension, YottaDB replaces all occurrences of periods (.) with underscores (_) with an extension of mjl and takes the full database filename.
 For example, database name mumps.acn results in a default name mumps_acn.mjl.
 Therefore, by default, a journal file has an extension of mjl unless you explicitly specify a different extension with the FILENAME journal option.
 If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB renames the existing file with the string "_YYYYJJJHHMMSS" appended to the existing file extension where the string denotes the time of creation of the existing journal file in the following format:

  .. parsed-literal::
     YYYY      4-digit-year                              such as 2011